camel1984/binaryTree/README.md

 1. ./bootstrap.sh, it will generate configure script and other required files
 2. ./configure
 3. make
-4. sudo make install, this will install binaries and libs into /usr/local prefix, you can change it with ./configure
+4. sudo make install, this will install header files,libs and binaries into /usr/local prefix:/usr/local/include/, /usr/local/lib/, /usr/local/bin/ you can change it with ./configure
-5. to uninstall the program, manually delete files under /usr/local/bin and /usr/local/lib
+5. to uninstall the program, manually delete files under /usr/local/include/, /usr/local/lib/ and /usr/local/bin/.
 6. to locally execute uninstallled program: after make install, there will be two files created: src/main/binaryTree